kean/CreateAPI/Docs/ConfigOptions.md

 **Type:** Int<br />
 **Default:** `2`

-The threshold of query parameters to inline when using `isInliningSimpleQueryParameters`.
+The threshold of query parameters to inline when using `inlineSimpleQueryParameters`.

 <br/>